lmn93beo/othello/README.txt

 I first implemented minimax, then implemented alpha-beta pruning to speed up the computation.
 I tried a depth of 6 and observed a fast performance.
-However, when the depth is increased to 7, there was a bad_alloc error, which I couldn't solve.
-Since the depth was not too deep, I didn't feel the need to implement iterative deepening.
+However, when the depth is increased to 7, there was a bad_alloc error, which was due to a memory allocation issue.

+I fixed the issue and implemented iterative deepening.
+I allocated little time at the beginning and more time in the middle game, and decreased the time again towards the endgame when the number of moves is quite small.